 It is still not known exactly how these medicines work.
 However, it is thought that they stop a substance in the body, called phosphodiesterase, from working.
 This then relaxes the muscles in the air passages, leading to easier breathing.
 Unfortunately, when phosphodiesterase is blocked this can lead to other effects such as low blood pressure, a fast heartbeat, headache and nausea.

-As stated above, these medicines are usually prescribed for people who have lung-related problems that mean they have difficulty breathing.
-They are most commonly prescribed for people who have asthma or COPD.
+As stated above, bronchodilator medicines are usually prescribed for people who have lung-related problems that mean they have difficulty breathing.
+They are most commonly prescribed in cases of asthma and COPD.
 Most people with asthma do not need an oral bronchodilator.
 This is because inhalers usually work well.

 In some cases a tablet (liquid form for children) form of beta2 agonist is prescribed, especially for young children and for the elderly.
 However, inhaled bronchodilators are more effective and have fewer side-effects.

 Methylxanthines are normally prescribed for people who have stable COPD rather than in an acute exacerbation.
-Aminophylline injection is sometimes prescribed by hospital doctors if you have a very severe asthma attack.
+An aminophylline injection is sometimes prescribed by hospital doctors if you have a very severe asthma attack.

 How should I take oral bronchodilators?

 Salbutamol tablets are normally taken three or four times a day.
 Terbutaline is usually taken three times a day, whereas bambuterol is taken once a day at bedtime (adults only).

 Theophylline tablets and capsules may be taken either once a day or twice a day, depending on which brand your doctor has prescribed.
 It is important always to stick to the same brand of theophylline.
 This is because, the amount of theophylline absorbed by the body varies greatly between brands.
 If you start taking a different brand to the one you normally have, you may be having too much or too little theophylline.
 Aminophylline is usually taken twice a day.

 Are you eligible for a free NHS flu vaccination?